 Also, a strong applicant coming from an under-represented sector will have an advantage over an equally strong student from a majority group.
 Yes, this may seem like an unfair way to decide on who gets into the Ivies and who doesn’t.
 It’s actually an issue that’s been the subject of debates in the courts.

-But lots of selective educational institutions operate under the belief that undergraduate experience is significantly enriched when students come from various philosophical, ethnic, geographical, and religious backgrounds.
+But lots of selective Ivy League institutions operate under the belief that when students come from various philosophical, ethnic, geographical, and religious backgrounds, undergraduate students’ experience is significantly enriched.

 Each year, you probably see news headlines about brilliant students getting into multiple Ivies.
 The media loves putting the spotlight on these individuals, and there’s no denying that their accomplishment is impressive.